nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Deletes the specified patient or an optional fields of the patient from HealthSync.

 * Deletes the patient or an optional field of the patient with the specified `n/NAME or id/IC_NUMBER`.
+* You can choose to delete using only name or IC.
-* The name or IC must be valid.
+* If both name and IC are used, both must be valid and belong to the same person.
+* You can only delete one patient at a time.
 * To delete a specified field only instead of the entire patient, we indicate the field after the identification.
-* If multiple people has the same name, HealthSync will display a list of people with that name together with their IC number.

 Format: `delete n/NAME or id/IC_NUMBER [field]`